Contributors Download PDF of this page

 Known limitations identify platforms, devices, or functions that are not supported by this release of the product, or that do not interoperate correctly with it.
 Review these limitations carefully.

-Cloud Manager is a key component in the health and billing of Cloud Volumes ONTAP.
-If Cloud Manager is powered down, Cloud Volumes ONTAP systems will shut down after losing communication with Cloud Manager for longer than 4 days.
+For example, a Connector is a key component in the health and operation of Cloud Volumes ONTAP PAYGO systems.
+If a Connector is powered down, Cloud Volumes ONTAP PAYGO systems will shut down after losing communication with a Connector for longer than 14 days.

 Shared Linux hosts are not supported

 The Connector isn’t supported on a host that is shared with other applications.
 The host must be a dedicated host.

 While Cloud Volumes ONTAP supports FlexGroup volumes, Cloud Manager does not.
 If you create a FlexGroup volume from System Manager or from the CLI, then you should set Cloud Manager’s Capacity Management mode to Manual.
 Automatic mode might not work properly with FlexGroup volumes.